G-rox-y/openGLTesting/Readme.md

 CMake (major version 3)

-This had been build on a Windows machine, so be aware that other operating systems may have some bugs, if you find them, create an issue
+This had been built on a Windows machine, so be aware that other operating systems may have some bugs, if you find them, create an issue

 ### Building